-There is so much contradiction in what to do and what not to do when it comes to credit and the credit score.
-And what makes it worst is what we deem as a trusted source, following the advice of the expert who carelessly spew out the same general advice all over specific situations.
-I see it every day, my clients misinformed and diligently following the advice of the expert, only to worsen their situation.
-Can you imagine a Doctor prescribing every patient the same prescription, based on the words “I don’t feel well?”
-The words “My credit score is too low” needs to be followed up with a very specific why and what before it can be properly addressed.
+There is an overwhelming amount of contradictory information about what to do and what not to do with your credit and credit score.
+And to make matters worse, they all seem to come from trusted sources.
+“Experts” who carelessly spew out the same general advice even to specific situations.
+Every day I meet clients who have been misinformed and were diligently following the advice of the so-called expert.
+However, this only worsened their situation.
+Imagine a doctor prescribing every patient the same medication based on the phrase, “I don’t feel well.”
+The phrase, “My credit score is too low”, must be followed by specific what-and-why questions before it can be properly addressed.

-Recently I had a client come to me in tears, and panicked.
-They had committed to having their home built and in order to proceed the builder insisted on a preapproval letter from a lender, as well as a cash deposit of ten thousand dollars.
-The builder projected their home to be complete in about 4mons, at which time they would need to secure the mortgage for final closing.
-The client at the time was scoring a 648 middle score and the mortgage broker granted them the preapproval, but then coupled it with some life changing advice.
-“While you’re waiting on your house to be built” the mortgage broker said, “let’s try to get your credit score higher, and I’ll be able to qualify you for some better terms.”
-Sounds reasonable….
-Yeah?
-Up until the broker advised the client to start paying off some old bad debt.
-This client following their mortgage lender’s advice and paid off the old debt , and consequently dropped their credit score to the 580s.
-Now thirty days before closing on their new home, they no longer qualify and not only are their dreams about to be flushed down the drain, but the ten thousand dollar deposit to the builder as well.
+Recently I had a client visit my office in a complete panic with tears streaming down her face.
+She and her husband had recently committed to having their home-built.
+To proceed with the construction, the builder insisted on a pre-approval letter from a lender and a cash deposit of ten thousand dollars.
+The builder projected the completion date of their home to be in the next four months and they needed to secure the mortgage for final closing.
+The client was at a middle score of 648 and the mortgage broker granted them pre-approval.
+However, the broker coupled it with life-changing advice.
+“While you are waiting on your house to be built, let’s try to get your credit score higher.
+Then I’ll be able to qualify you for better terms.”
+This sounds reasonable, right?
+Yeah, right up until the point the broker advised my client to start paying off old debt!

-First determine if the derogatory reporting on your credit bureau is a collection agency or the original creditor.
-If it’s the original creditor, then do they still own the debt and are reporting a balance?
-And if so are they updating the account history each month?
-Is it a revolving debt or installment?
-If you can answer yes to the latter questions then the account will more than likely raise score or at least not affect in a negative manner.
-As for the either a revolving or installment, you’ll usually see a bigger impact on the credit score from a revolving account as opposed to an installment, due to that old debt still affecting the current utilization ( that last part alone will also make a good future blog.)
+In some instances, paying off an old negative debt will raise the credit scores.
+The question we then ask ourselves is which accounts should I settle?
+This is where the Mortgage Lender’s advice fell short.
+Determining which accounts to pay is tricky, I’ll touch on this a bit here but I plan to write a more elaborate blog on that subject later.
+For now, decide whether the derogatory reporting on your credit bureau is a collection agency or the original creditor.
+If it is the original creditor, do they still own the debt and are they reporting a balance?
+If so, are they updating the account history each month?
+Is it a revolving or installment account?
+If you can answer yes to the latter question, then the account will more than likely raise your score or at least it won’t affect it negatively.
+As for either a revolving or installment account, you’ll usually see a bigger impact on the score from a revolving account due to the old debt still affecting the current utilization.
+(Boy, that last part alone will make a good future blog!)